 The Timberline 1300 may look like a modified Civil War cannon, but the technology is anything but crude.
 How does it work?
-Based on your desired cooking temperature, the natural hardwood pellets are automatically fed into the fire pot for a steady burn, which you can crank up or dial down using the Traeger app.
+Based on your desired cooking temperature, the smart grill’s natural hardwood pellets are automatically fed into the fire pot for a steady burn, which you can crank up or dial down using the Traeger smartphone app.
 In doing so, you’ll be controlling not only the heat source but also a system called “TRU Convection,” which is basically an induction fan that generates a delicious vortex of heat and smoke.
-Powered by a standard household outlet, this eco-friendly grill requires very few watts, so you’ll be giving Mother Nature a break as you torch her bounty (this baby can hold up to 60 burgers, 12 chickens, 82 hot dogs or 14 rib racks simultaneously).
+Powered by a standard household outlet, this eco-friendly smart grill requires very few watts, so you’ll be giving Mother Nature a break as you torch her bounty (this baby can hold up to 60 burgers, 12 chickens, 82 hot dogs or 14 rib racks simultaneously).

 Lynx 30″ Freestanding Smart Grill

 Lynx is known for professional-grade BBQ equipment, and everything about the 30” Freestanding Smart Grill model screams “Meat Lamborghini,” from the backlit blue LED control knobs to a cleverly hidden hood assist system that makes it easier to open the lid.
-These things are durable too, made with high-grade stainless steel right down to the heavy-duty grill grates (no more blackened rust or chipped coating).
+These smart grills are durable too, made with high-grade stainless steel right down to the heavy-duty grill grates (no more blackened rust or chipped coating).
 Inside, two powerful Trident ProSear2 infrared burners work to distribute heat across all 840 square inches of surface area – or you can just skewer your dish on the dual-position, 3-speed rotisserie.
 The Lynx Smart Grill app has a grill interface to monitor and control temperature, a “MyChef” feature for customizing your recipes, and a community aspect where you can share tips and casually gloat about your glistening ribs.

-Char-Broil is an American institution with dozens of grills and a million mass-market accessories, but they knew they needed to keep up with WIFI-enabled technology to stay relevant.
-Enter the SmartChef, a well-appointed grill with all the intellect at nearly half the price.
-Once you get it set up and wirelessly synced with the Char-Broil Gas Grill mobile app, you’ll be able to monitor the temperature, cooking time, and gas levels right from your phone, and it will send you real-time updates as your meal cooks.
+Char-Broil is an American institution with dozens of grills and a million mass-market accessories, but they knew they needed to keep up with Wi-Fi-enabled technology to stay relevant.
+Enter the SmartChef, a well-appointed smart grill with all the intellect at nearly half the price.
+Once you get it set up and wirelessly synced with the Char-Broil Gas Grill mobile app, you’ll be able to monitor the temperature, cooking time, and gas levels right from your smartphone, and it will send you real-time updates as your meal cooks.
 Thanks to a TRU-Infrared Cooking System, CharBroil claims you won’t have to worry about flare-ups or dead zones, either.
 Perfect grill marks will become your new calling card.

 Memphis Advantage Plus

 First indication that the Memphis Advantage Plus is legit: It has “Memphis” in the name.
 This stainless-steel monster takes wood pellets (preferably 100 percent natural) instead of propane or charcoal, and it pairs with a slick mobile app that’s packed with real-time controls and easy-to-automate recipes.
-On the inside, hidden four-inch convection fans relentlessly circulate heat and smoke, so you don’t need any rotisserie-style rotation to ensure an even burn.
+On the inside of the smart grill, hidden four-inch convection fans relentlessly circulate heat and smoke, so you don’t need any rotisserie-style rotation to ensure an even burn.
 It has a huge range: You can set the temperature as low as 180 degrees for something like slow-cooked ribs, or crank it all the way up to 600 to sear a handsome steak.
 Either way, get ready to enjoy the juiciest meat you’ve ever (sort of) prepared by yourself.

 REC TEC Wood Pellet Grill

-This grill is guaranteed to make the neighbors jealous, especially when the smell of low maintenance, perfectly cooked BBQ starts wafting over your fence.
+This smart grill is guaranteed to make the neighbors jealous, especially when the smell of low maintenance, perfectly cooked BBQ starts wafting over your fence.
 Similar to the Timberline 1300 and the Advantage Plus, it uses real wood pellets instead of propane or charcoal, which, as ‘cue purists know, results in better tasting meat (it may also reduce the formation of carcinogenic chemicals).
 The hopper on this thing is massive: you can dump 40 pounds of pellets in there and just burn through them for weeks.
 If the grill is operating at less than 250 degrees, you can also activate the “Xtreme Smoke” feature which gets it extra billowy for maximum flavor.
 The lid doubles and a warming surface, and there are a bunch of cool add-ons available such as a searing kit ($80), a cold smoker box ($200), and front folding shelf ($100).